thedalles77/Raspberry-Pi-easy-drawing/README.md

  * draw using cairo
  * initialize your code
  * exit your code
- * a peridicaly called function
+ * a periodically called function (only executed if required)
  * a function called if the mouse is clicked

 Some nice examples of cairo snippets can be found at